“What makes a traitor so reviled, effective, and dangerous is that you do not suspect them.”

 Caroline: Caroline’s face says everything at that admission.

-GM: “If you had fulfilled your contract, how long would your journey back to the Mountain take you?”
+GM: “If you had fulfilled your contract, how long would your journey back to the Mountain have taken you?” inquires Maldonato.

 The assassin inclines his head.
-“I cannot stop Your Grace if you wish to view my thoughts, but I will not divulge that information freely.”
+“I cannot stop Your Grace from reading my houghts, but I will not divulge that information freely.”

-“We seek not the Mountain’s secrets, son of Haqim,” states Maldonato.
+“We do not seek the Mountain’s secrets, son of Haqim,” states Maldonato.
 “Nor do I believe we might divine Alamut’s location through the contents of your mind alone.”

 “Nevertheless, we shall not compel you to divulge that information, and we will err on the side of caution.
 You shall remain staked in Perdido House for one month.”